 The amount and the variety of things going on and things to do on such a tiny island is nothing short of astounding.

 In this month’s guide, your trusty Ibiza Villas 2000 bloggers have, in their usual helpful manner, cobbled together an easy-to-read breakdown of August in Ibiza.

-Read on for hints, tips, facts, ideas, cool events, recommendations…
+Read on for hints, tips, facts, ideas, cool events, and recommendations…

-Basically, everything you need to know about Ibiza in August right here at your fingertips!
+Everything you need to know about Ibiza in August is right here at your fingertips!